 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

 About 30 miles southwest of Reykjavik, Blue Lagoon is one of Iceland's most popular tourist attractions.
 This geothermal mineral spa gives off an almost otherworldly look with azure-colored water and steam rising from its surface.
-The attraction receives somewhere around 700,000 annual visitors.
-For a little perspective, that's about double the country's entire population.
+The lagoon receives more than 700,000 annual visitors.
+For a little perspective, that's double the country's entire population.

 When you arrive at the property, you're given a locker key, in which you can deposit your valuables and superfluous clothing.
 Next, you can shower and help yourself to the buckets of silica mud, which is said to condition and exfoliate the skin.
 And then you can hop into the about 100-degree lagoon to soak.
 Spa treatments cost extra.

 Recent visitors described their time at Blue Lagoon as magical and well worth the steep price.
 To minimize your commute to or from the lagoon, travelers suggest visiting after landing at or before departing from Keflavik International Airport, which sits just 13 miles away.